xcp-ng/xcp-ng-org/docs/storage.md

 ## ISO SR

 You might wonder: how to upload an ISO?
-Unlike other solutions, you need to create a dedicated "space" for those, a specific ISO SR. To create one, it's pretty easy: in Xen Orchestra, go into "New/Storage" and select "ISO SR":
+Unlike other solutions, you need to create a dedicated "space" for those, a specific ISO SR. To create one, it's pretty easy.

+In [Xen Orchestra](management.md#xen-orchestra) go into "New/Storage" and select "ISO SR":

 ![](https://xcp-ng.org/assets/img/screenshots/createSRISO.png)